 On small random accesses NFS is the clear winner, even with encryption enabled very good.
 SMB almost the same, but only without encryption.
 SSHFS quite a bit behind.

 NFS still the fastest in plaintext, but has a problem again when combining writes with encryption.
 SSHFS is getting more competitive, even the fastest from the encrypted options, overall in the mid.

 The latency mostly resembles the inverse IOPS/bandwith.
 Only notable point is the pretty good(low) write latency with encrypted NFS, getting most requests a bit faster done than SSHFS in this case.

 Real World Performance

 This test consists of transfering a folder with rsync from/to the mounted share and a local tmpfs (RAM backed).
 It contains the installation of a game (Trackmania United Forever) and is about 1,7 GB in size with 2929 files total, so a average file size of 600 KB, but not evenly distributed.

-No big surprises here, NFS fastest in plaintext, SSHFS fastest in encryption.
-SMB always slightly behind NFS.
+After all no big surprises here, NFS fastest in plaintext, SSHFS fastest in encryption.
+SMB always somewhat behind NFS.

-In trusted home network NFS without encryption is the best choice on Linux.
-If you want encryption i would switch to SSHFS, it is a way simpler setup, more efficient and often not much slower than plaintext NFS.
-Samba/SMB is also not far behind, but only really makes sense in a mixed (Windows/Linux) environment.
+In trusted home networks NFS without encryption is the best choice on Linux for maximum performance.
+If you want encryption i would recommend SSHFS, it is a much simpler setup (compared to Kerberos), more cpu efficient and often only slightly slower than plaintext NFS.
+Samba/SMB is also not too far behind, but only really makes sense in a mixed (Windows/Linux) environment.